 Trying to increase your productivity?
 Add what inspires you to your work space as well as tools like timers to keep you working within set time blocks, a proper filing system, or even a scented candle if that helps you focus.
 Eliminate clutter; turn off social media, emails, and anything that is a distraction.

-In the end, the thing that has to change is your heart.
-The only one who can do that is God.
-That’s why it is imperative that you include Him in your process by spending time with Him daily and relying on Him for help each step of the way!
-Perhaps the most important change you can make is making daily time with Him a priority if you haven’t already.
+On your own you have limited power to make changes.
+You need God’s help!
+That’s why it’s imperative that you include Him as you seek to make changes.
+Spend time with Him daily and rely on Him for help, encouragement, and more each step of the way!
+Perhaps the most important change is connecting with Him daily and making that time a priority if you haven’t already.

-What changes do you need to make?
+What change do you need to make?
 What are you missing out on if you don’t?